 Greenville, NC — The North Carolina chapter of the Flat Earth Society just released what it believes will be the blockbuster water toy of the summer: The Flat Earth Beach Ball.
 The toy, which is designed to “battle the prevailing theory that the Earth is a globe,” was designed by Flat Earth “expert” and fundamentalist Christian Joel K. Dyer (38) of Greenville.

-Among the other things “Flat Earthers” believe is that global circumnavigation by ships, is really just “circular travel,” and they believe that the key to converting the “sheeple” is producing consumer product such as this flat beach ball.
-However initial reaction from test groups has not been positive.
+Among the other things “Flat Earthers” believe is that global circumnavigation by ships, is just “circular travel,” and they believe that the key to converting the “sheeple” is producing consumer products such as this flat beach ball.
+However, the initial reaction from test groups has not been positive.

-According to the Flat Earth Society, this Flat Earth Ball is the first in a number of “de-programming” water toys for the summer.
-They’re also planning a “Passion of the Christ” floatie for later this summer, which will allow children of all ages to both experience the horrors of crucifixion, and cruise around their pools in Christian style.
+According to the Flat Earth Society, this Flat Earth Ball is the first in several “de-programming” water toys for the summer.
+They’re also planning a “Passion of the Christ” floatie for later this summer, which will allow children of all ages to both experience the horrors of crucifixion and cruise around their pools in Christian style.